intellectual property audit

 Read more …

-• The legal obligation for Australian businesses to provide refunds
+• Refund obligations for Australian businesses

 In Australia, the main piece of legislation governing the supply of goods and services is the Competition and Consumer Act 2010 (Cth) (CCA), which incorporates the Australian Consumer Law (ACL) in Schedule 2.
 These obligations apply in addition to the terms and conditions by which a business trades.
 The CCA regulates the interaction between businesses…